December 6 2013 Latest news:

 "It might offer a bit at the start and then tends to flatten out.

 "Had you played the full four days then at the end of day two the pitch flattens out.

 "Because of the weather it condensed the game in a short space of time."

 With the home side chasing quick runs the 26-year-old played a very entertaining innings, scoring 22 runs off 15 balls.

 "It was just important that we could get some runs on the board," Dernbach admitted.
 "When you're in a position that you're creating a lead then every run you score counts almost double.

-“Every time I contribute with the bat and it’s going to help the team then I’m over the moon at that.”
+"Every time I contribute with the bat and it's going to help the team then I'm over the moon with that."

-The highlight of the innings was a wonderful straight six off Alan Richardson, a shot that top order batsmen would have been proud of.
+The highlight of Dernbach's innings was a wonderful straight six off Alan Richardson, a shot that top order batsmen would have been proud of.

-“It was one of the better ones I have produced of late,” Dernbach said.
-“I’ve been working hard at my batting recently and I look to contribute as much as I can.
+"It was one of the better ones I have produced of late," he said.
+"I've been working hard at my batting recently and I look to contribute as much as I can.